Weight Concentration Regularization for Improving Pruning Robustness Under High Sparsity: Experimental results

 Table~\ref{table:exp_all_cnn-append} reports additional classification results conducted at pruning rates higher than those presented in the main paper.
 These experiments evaluate pruning robustness at extreme sparsity levels (96--98\%) on CIFAR-10 and SVHN using ResNet-18 and ResNet-50.

-Across all settings, the proposed VAR consistently improves accuracy under very high pruning, even when baseline performance collapses.
-The gains are most prominent when coupled with SAM, where VAR preserves most of the dense-model performance despite removing up to 98\% of the weights.
+Across high-sparsity pruning settings, the proposed WCR consistently improves accuracy under very high pruning, even when baseline performance collapses.
+The gains are most prominent when coupled with sharpness-aware optimizers such as SAM and S$^2$SAM, where WCR preserves most of the dense-model performance despite removing up to 98\% of the weights.